 [7] The Law on Promulgation of Normative Legal Documents (2015), Articles 5, 35, 69 & 87.

 [8] Decree No. 48/2009/ND-CP providing for measures to assure gender equality details further measures to promote gender equality, Article 1 and Articles 4-14.

 B2.4.2.
-National REDD+ Programme benefits, risks and measures to enhance gender equality
+National REDD+ Programme benefits, risks and measures related to gender equality

-Parameter type: Address

-Data type: Narrative text

 Principle 1.4 of Viet Nam's National REDD+ Programme (NRAP, 2017)[1] states that the REDD+ activities should address the drivers of deforestation and forest degradation, as well as forest governance issues, gender considerations and REDD+ safeguards, ensuring the full and effective participation of relevant stakeholders, including women.
 National guidelines[2] on the development of Provincial REDD+ Action Plans also ask provincial planners to evaluate the potential social and environmental benefits and risks in implementing identified REDD+ activities, including impacts on vulnerable groups such as women, children, the elderly, the poor, and ethnic minorities.

-A number of potential benefits and risks related to gender equality have been identified through REDD+ planning processes at the national and subnational levels.
 The 2017 assessment of potential benefits and risks arising from the implementation of National REDD+ Programme[1] policies and measures includes a range of benefits and risks related to gender.
 In particular, consideration should be given to ensuring equitable participation of women in land use planning processes and environmental impact assessments, and in benefit sharing.

 A number of measures to reduce risks and enhance benefits related to gender equality have been identified through REDD+ planning processes at the national and subnational levels.
-A 2017 assessment of potential benefits and risks arising from National REDD+ Programme policies and measures suggested the following measures to contribute to gender equality:
+The 2017 assessment suggested the following measures to contribute to gender equality:

 Decision support tools for integrated land use planning and consultation processes for strategic environmental assessment/environmental impact assessment should integrate social parameters to avoid or mitigate access and use restrictions and loss of productive assets and livelihoods.
 Special attention should be given to the inclusion of the poorest communities, ethnics minorities and gender issues into these processes;